Selecting a rainwater tank

 Tank size

-The rainwater tank should have a storage capacity not less than one kilolitre.
-This is additional to any other water storage tanks that might be required - eg tanks for bushfire fighting purposes.
+The storage capacity of the tank should be not less than one kilolitre.
+This is in addition to any water storage tanks that might be required - for example, tanks for fighting bushfires.

 Plumbing and installation

-The additional water supply must be plumbed to a toilet, a water heater or to all cold water outlets in the laundry of the home.
-The same rules apply to new extensions or alterations where the extension or alteration is greater than 50 square metres and includes a toilet, water heater or laundry cold water outlet.
+The extra water supply must be plumbed to a toilet, a water heater or to all cold water outlets in the laundry of the home.
+The same rules apply to new extensions or alterations where the area is greater than 50 square metres and includes a toilet, water heater or laundry cold water outlet.

-To assist water quality, every rainwater tank must be fitted with:
+To help with water quality, every rainwater tank must be fitted with:

 A licensed plumber must: